Want to minimize this year’s taxes? Our top 8 tips for year-end tax planning.

 - Pay an extra mortgage payment in December (and any other deductible payments).
-If you are already planning to make some kind of deductible payment, such as a mortgage payment in January, try to pay an extra payment in December before year-end, so that you can maximize deductions on your 2016 taxes.
+If you are already planning to make some kind of deductible payment, such as a mortgage payment in January, try to pay an extra payment in December before year-end so that you can maximize deductions on your 2016 taxes.

 - Defer income or end of year bonus until next year.
 If you are able through your company, or, if self-employed, you may want to defer any additional income or bonus until 2017.
 This will allow you to show a smaller income for 2016 by deferring income for a few weeks into the New Year.

 - Give to Charity.
-If you are charitable minded person, you may already give to charity on a regular basis, or you may have never given to a charity.
+If you are a charitable person, you may already give to charity on a regular basis, or you may have never given it to a charity.
 Consider either ramping up your charitable giving or giving for the first time to a charity of your choice in order to maximize your deductions in this area.
 ‘Tis the season for giving after all!

-- Contribute additional tax free income to your employer based 401(k) or IRA (non ROTH).
+- Contribute additional tax-free income to your employer-based 401(k) or IRA (non-ROTH).
 If your employer provides retirement account benefits, you can contribute up to $18,000 per year to it before taxes.
-If you have not yet reached this maximum consider contributing a little more to your retirement account before the end of the year to gain more tax deferred benefits.
+If you have not yet reached this maximum consider contributing a little more to your retirement account before the end of the year to gain more tax-deferred benefits.

 - Spend down your FSA.
 If you have an FSA, you will have to spend the money in the account down in order to avoid losing the funds that you have put in it this year.
 Check to see if you have excess in it, and if so, make sure to use it prior to the end of the year at your nearest drug store or doctor’s office as appropriate.
 You have set aside this money for medical expenses, so put it to use!